Worship & Music

 Our church is blessed wih a five-octave set of Schulmerich Handbells.
 In addition we have five octaves of Malmark Handchimes.
 We have expanded our Handchimes to include some large chimes in the lower sixth and seventh octaves.
 In addition to the programs listed below, there is always an opportunity to add a learning-to-ring group if there is interest.

-Alleluia Bells is the only bell choir at this time that presents offerings in worship.
+The Alleluia Bells is a choir that presents offerings in worship.
 It is a choir of experienced adults and youth which rehearses once a week.
 Currently the rehearsal time is from 6:00 to 7:15 pm on Thursdays.

-In the fall of 2021 the Christian Ed program is going to include chime/bell ringing on the second Sunday of each month.
-The children will learn to play church songs.
+The Christian Ed program includes chime/bell ringing as a part of the Sunday morning SHINE program.
+The children learn to play church songs.
 We have a set of Japanese bells and hand chimes for children K – 5th grade, and colored bells and chimes for preschoolers.
-We are hoping to have the children make musical offerings in worship from time to time.
+The children make musical offerings in worship from time to time.

-Vacation Bible School will also include a chime program.
-There will be various ringing instrument activities for the different ages.
+Vacation Bible School also includes a chime and bell program.
+There will be various ringing instrument activities for the different age groups.

 Director of Program and contact person: Jackie Anderson, jtanderson42@gmail.com Cell Phone: (585) 703-2381